 What is Electrolysis

-Often referred to as Galvanic Electrolysis, electrolysis involves treating and permanently destroying the part of the follicle responsible for hair growth.
+Often referred to as Galvanic Electrolysis, electrolysis hair removal involves treating and permanently destroying the part of the follicle responsible for hair growth.
 At Permanence, we are proud to have developed The Permanence Method.
 We use our own refinement of the galvanic multi-probe electrolysis and our therapists are expertly skilled to provide the best hair removal results, and to keep your skin hair free, forever.